Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 Change Log:

--  The first version of vitis DPU TRD
+-  The first version of Vitis DPU TRD

 ------